Keep your 10.2-inch iPad safe with these rugged cases

-If you're looking for the best heavy-duty case for the new 10.2-inch iPad, you've come to the right place.
+If you're looking for the best 10.2-inch iPad heavy-duty case, you've come to the right place.
 On this list is a combination of cases that are rugged, reliable, and stylish.
-That said, the Logitech Rugged Keyboard Case is the one case that we feel truly checks all the boxes.
-It offers both the excellent looks and protection needed.
+That said, the ZAGG Rugged Messenger is the one case that we feel truly checks all the boxes.
+It offers both the excellent looks and protection you'd need.
 However, if that case isn't your jam, there are plenty of cases that may be better suited to your tastes.

-- Best Overall: Logitech Rugged Keyboard Case
+- Best overall: ZAGG Rugged Messenger

-- Best Value: Supveco iPad Case
+- Best value: Supveco iPad Case

-- Most Unique: Soke Luxury Series Case
+- Most unique: Soke Luxury Series Case

-- Best Industrial Design: UAG Metropolis Series Case
+- Best industrial design: UAG Metropolis Series Case

-- Most Consistent: Otterbox Defender Series Case
+- Most consistent: OtterBox Defender Series Case

-- Best Grip: Gumdrop Hideaway Case
+- Best grip: Gumdrop Hideaway Case

-- Most Kid-Friendly: LTROP Kids Case
+- Most kid-friendly: LTROP Kids Case

 Pros:

-- Spill-resistant keyboard
+- Backlit keyboard

 - Apple Pencil holder